BROOKS69/support-crm/README.md

 ## 📞 Support

-For questions or support, please open an issue on GitHub or contact the development team.
+For questions or support, please open an issue on GitHub or contact the development team at email: devtoolsconglomerate.services@gmail.com or dosoowisdom1@gmail.com
-@BROOKS69 or devtoolsconglomerate.services@gmail.com

 ---